slothAD/KindredCommands/README.md

   - Shortcut: *.c cr*
 - `.clan castles (Clan Name)`
   - will list all castles owned by a clan.
-  - Example: *.clan castles ìThe Best Clanî*
+  - Example: *.clan castles ‚ÄúThe Best Clan‚Äù*
   - Shortcut: *.c c*
 - `.clan rename (OldClanName) (NewClanName) (LeaderName)`
   - Renames a clan.
 If multiple clans match the name, provide the leader's name as well.